sociomantic-tsunami/git-hub/man.rst

     \-M ID, --milestone=ID
       Assign the milestone identified by the number ID to the issue.

+    \--no-template
+      Do not add the template content to the message.

   `update` ISSUE
     Similar to `new` but update an existing issue identified by **ISSUE**.